trisongz/kvdb-py/README.md

 Below are two examples of how to use the caching functionality of `kvdb-py`.
 The first example demonstrates how to use the caching functionality with any functions, and the second example demonstrates how to use the caching functionality with an object.

-See:
+See the following files for more examples:

 - [examples/cache/basic.py](./examples/cache/basic.py) for an example of how to use caching with functions

 - [examples/cache/objects.py](./examples/cache/objects.py) for an example of how to use caching with an object

 - [examples/cache/context.py](./examples/cache/context.py) for an example of how to use caching with a pre-defined context

 ```python